See our Cause-Based Groups and upcoming events below.

 Cause: When a crisis strikes, many of us can rely on relatives and friends for support.
 For some families, there is no safety net.
 The single most significant contributing factor in the cause of child abuse is isolation and overwhelming circumstances.
 Safe Families receives 47,000 calls for help a year in San Diego alone, and of those only 1,741 receive help.
 The need is huge!
 Let’s be the hands and feet of Jesus, together.

 What We Do: Safe Families for Children is a ministry at Flood that equips the church to reach out to vulnerable families in our community with the love of Christ.
 They have Host Families at Flood who open their homes and provide a temporary safe place for children.
 The Host Families greatly need the support of Family Friends – individuals who offer prayer, encouragement, meals, transportation, resources, and babysitting to Host Families.
 This group is also looking for a ministry co-leader and a “family coach.”
-Please email Jillian at SafeFamilies@DIVEintoFLOOD.com for more details.
+Please email SafeFamilies@DIVEintoFLOOD.com for more details.

 Cause: Many families in Tijuana have inadequate housing.
 Dirt floors and multiple family members in tiny spaces is common.
 The families this group serves own the land but don’t have the resources to build a house on their own.